 Remember to include your most relevant skills that are directly tailored to the job you are applying for.
 The employer will be looking for the most qualified customer service job candidate so include the right skills on your resume.

 This resume section is where you can show off your customer service experience.
-Start with your most recent position and work backwards to your previous jobs.
-Include your position title, years of experience and a brief description of your job duties performed in that role.
+Start with your most recent position and work backwards to previous jobs.
+Include your position title, dates of employment and a brief description of your job duties performed in that role.
 Whether you list experience as a customer service rep, customer service manager, customer service assistant or customer service specialist, use powerful action verbs, quantify your achievements and highlight your accomplishments rather than simply list daily job tasks.
 You want the employer to see that you can handle the specific responsibilities that match the new job that you are applying for.

 Here are a few examples of work experience section bullet points to consider for your customer service resume: